danilouie/blog/daniellelouieblog/content/projects/cs61b.md

 ---

 # Acknowledgements
-This project was conducted during the 2023 Fall Semester of CS61B at UC Berkeley.
+This project was conducted during the 2023 Fall Semester of CS61B at UC Berkeley through the College of Computing, Data Science, and Society.
 Feel free to browse through this <a href="https://fa23.datastructur.es/materials/proj/proj3/" target="_blank" rel="noopener noreferrer">website</a> for an in-depth scope of the project requirements.
 If you are interested in other projects that I have built for this course, feel free to browse this <a href="https://github.com/danilouie/CS61B-Projects" target="_blank" rel="noopener noreferrer">Git Repository</a>.